enlyze/enlyze-python/docs/concepts.rst

 --------------

 A *production run* is a time frame within which a machine was producing a :ref:`product
-<product>` on an :ref:`appliance <appliance>` in order to complete a :ref:`production
+<product>` on an :ref:`machine <machine>` in order to complete a :ref:`production
 order <production_order>`.
 A production run always has a beginning and, if it's not still running, it also has an end.

-Usually, the operator of the appliance uses an interface to log the time when a certain production order has been worked on.
-For instance, this could be the appliance's HMI or a tablet computer next to it.
+Usually, the operator of the machine uses an interface to log the time when a certain production order has been worked on.
+For instance, this could be the machine's HMI or a tablet computer next to it.
 In German, this is often referred to as *Betriebsdatenerfassung* (BDE).
-It is common, that a production order is not completed in one go, but is interrupted several times for very different reasons, like a breakdown of the appliance or a public holiday.
+It is common, that a production order is not completed in one go, but is interrupted several times for very different reasons, like a breakdown of the machine or a public holiday.
 These interruptions lead to the creation of multiple production runs for a single production order.